SoySauceLab/CollectionKitDocumentation/composing-example.md

 ## Composing

 One of the distinct feature of CollectionKit is the ability to combine multiple providers into one.
 Each providers still maintains its own data, view, & layout.
-This makes collection far more flexible and easy to reuse.
+This makes CollectionKit flexible and easy to reuse.

 Use `CollectionComposer` class to combine multiple providers into one.